HL7/US-Core-STU3/pages/_includes/definitions.md

 ###  Using UCUM in the [Quantity] datatype

-The [US Core Vital Signs Profile] and [US Core Result Observation Profile] require using [UCUM] units.
-This guidance specifies how to represent the Quantity datatype when the ccorrect UCUM units are missing or the units are missing altogether which will likely occur in the real world.
-If the wrong UCUM units are used for the vitals signs listed in the Vital Signs Profile, that should lead to a validation failure.
+Both the [US Core Vital Signs Profile] and [US Core Result Observation Profile] valueQuantity datatypes are bound to the [UCUM] code system.
+This guidance specifies how to represent the Quantity datatype when the correct UCUM units are missing or the units are missing altogether which will likely occur in the real world.

 **UCUM code provided**